madeso/ride/README.md

 * Custom styles (like zenburn, obsidian, ...)
 * Import styles from other editors (like visualstudio / https://studiostyl.es/ )
 * Code snippets
+* View documents inline instead of in a new tab
 * File templates
 * Numbered bookmarks
 * Implement ctrl+tab like visual studio to switch between open documents